geographiclib/geographiclib/00README.txt

 Changes between 2009-03 and 2009-02 versions:

-  * Add Geographic::Geodesic and the Geod utility.
+  * Add GeographicLib::Geodesic and the Geod utility.

   * Declare when no exceptions are thrown by functions.